 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety drugs.
-These medications are given to residents experiencing depression or anxiety.
+This datapoint measures the percent of long-term care patients who are given antianxiety drugs.
+These drugs are generally prescribed to patients experiencing depression or anxiety.

 Managing Depression Among Residents